pdee/pdee/README.md

   Customize default Python shell as `py-shell-name'

-  `py-shell-name' might be an installed default executable as shell command `type' would display, but also a PATH/TO/EXECUTABLE
+  ‘py-shell-name’ might be an installed default executable as shell command `type' would display, but also a PATH/TO/EXECUTABLE

   If different flavours of Python are installed, in order to adress